-Without accommodations, students will not be able to access the curriculum and will consequently learn less than their peers.
-They will also not be able to demonstrate their skills and understandings and they are more likely to experience a high level of frustration and anxiety, reducing their chances of learning even further.
+Without accommodations, students will not be able to access the curriculum and will consequently learn less than their peers, they will not be able to demonstrate their skills and understandings and they are more likely to experience a high level of frustration and anxiety; reducing their chances of learning even further.

 It is important to note that education providers, such as schools, are required only to make reasonable adjustments, which are considered appropriate if it takes into account the student’s learning needs while balancing the interests of all parties affected, including those of the student with the disability, the education provider, staff and other students.
 In other words, education providers are exempted from making adjustments that would impose unjustifiable hardship on them such as significant financial costs.